Build your future and help shape your city by studying Real Estate at Ulster and become a confident and forward thinking professional.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

-HNC requirement is overall Distinction to include 75 level 4 credits at Distinction for year one entry.
+Pass HNC with overall Distinction to include 75 level 4 credits at Distinction for year one entry.

-HND requirement in a Land Administration or Estate Management subject area is overall Merit to include 60 level 5 credits at Distinction for year 2 entry.
+Pass HND in a Land Administration or Estate Management subject area with overall Merit to include 45 level 5 credits at Distinction.

 Ulster Foundation Degree